 The symptoms of Xanax overdose are similar to the expected side effects except more pronounced.
 Symptoms of Xanax overdose may include:

 Despite Xanax overdose being dangerous, death is unlikely if it is the only drug involved.
 When combined with other central nervous system depressants such as alcohol or opioids, the risk of death increases dramatically.
 Benzodiazepines should never be mixed with alcohol and its use with opioids should be limited.
+Because of the high risk for abuse and addiction, Chapman House is here to support you when you need Xanax addiction treatment.

 The relaxing effects of Xanax can be addicting.
 A 2018 study found that of those prescribed benzodiazepines such as Xanax, 17% had misused them.
 When asked why they misused benzodiazepines, the most common reason was to “relax or relieve tension.”